Our Team

 Registered Social Worker

-I am a Registered Social Worker registered with the Ontario College of Social Workers and Social Service Workers and a member of the Canadian Association of Social Workers.
-I graduated from Laurentian University with both an undergrad and a Master’s degree in Social Work.
-I have a diploma from the Child and Youth Worker Program at Cambrian College which has broadened my clinical skills in behavioural therapy and parenting.
+Valerie Larocque is a Registered Social Worker with the Ontario College of Social Workers and Social Service Workers and a member of the Canadian Association of Social Workers.
+She holds both a Bachelor’s degree and a Master of Social Work from Laurentian University, as well as a diploma in Child and Youth Work from Cambrian College, which strengthened her clinical foundation in behavioural interventions and parenting support.

 For my Methods & Expertises Click Here.